 P24 monitored the fifth hearing, where the court heard witness Halil Doğanay, who testified to the court from Konya via the courtroom video-conferencing system SEGBİS.

 Issuing an interim decision at the end of the hearing, the court ruled to hand over the file to the prosecution for the drafting of their final opinion and adjourned the trial until 2 July 2019.

 Journalist Harun Çümen ordered to remain behind bars

 The second hearing of the trial of former Zaman editor Harun Çümen on the charge of “terrorist group membership” took place on 28 March.

 Çümen is standing trial alongside three other defendants in the case, overseen by the 32nd High Criminal court of Istanbul.

 P24 monitored the hearing, where Çümen, who has been in pre-trial detention for 11 months, addressed the court via SEGBİS from the Balıkesir Prison.
 In his defense statement, Çümen rejected the accusations and requested to be released pending trial. Çümen also requested the findings of an investigation in Keşan, Edirne, to be included in his file.

 Defense lawyers then addressed the court and requested Çümen’s release pending trial.
 The prosecution, however, requested the continuation of his detention on remand.
 Accepting the prosecution’s request, the court ordered the continuation of Çümen’s detention and adjourned the trial until 19 June 2019.

-The trial into 23 former editors and employees of the shuttered pro-Kurdish daily Özgür Gündem on the charge of “terrorism propaganda” resumed on 28 March at the 14th High Criminal Court of Istanbul.
+The trial into 23 defendants that include former editors and employees of the shuttered pro-Kurdish daily Özgür Gündem on the charge of “terrorism propaganda” resumed on 28 March at the 14th High Criminal Court of Istanbul.